-Our Top 3 Tips on Dressing for Your Engagement Photo Shoot: The Do's and Dont's of Picking the Right Engagement Session Outfit
+Our Top 3 Tips on Dressing for Your Engagement Photo Shoot

-3. Earthy and Neutral Tones Are a Go-To.
-We love to tell our couples to choose from a neutral or earthy color palette.
-These colors (including forrest greens, beige, gray, white, browns, and blacks) tend to photograph beautifully.
-They complement your love without overpowering the whole look.
-If you decide to include a more vibrant color in your outfit, be sure to use it as an accent color rather than the primary color (unless of course you have a very specific theme or look you're trying to achieve).
+If you two decide to include a more vibrant color in your outfits, be sure to use it as an accent color rather than the primary color.
 Vibrancy is absolutely fine, but it stands out best when it isn't too overpowering.
-Again, the thing we really want to stress in your engagement photos is your love, not your outfit.
+Again, the thing we really want to stress in your engagement photos is the interaction between the two of you, not your outfit.
 Your clothing should enhance the moment, but it most definitely shouldn't steal the show.

 Sheena Shahangian is an adventure elopement and intimate, small wedding photographer based in the Colorado Rocky Mountains.
 We primarily serve couples looking to elope or marry in the western United States (Colorado, Utah, Washington, Oregon, California, Wyoming, Montana, and beyond), as well as a select few eastern states (North Carolina and Georgia).
 We love serving couples who’ve chosen to do their own thing on their wedding day, whether that’s eloping in a National Park or having an intimate backyard ceremony in the foothills of the Rocky Mountains.
 We’re here to make your adventure wedding photography dreams come true.